webdetails/cdg/README.md

 	];

+_The sample provided in CDG is in Portuguese to specifically test character encoding support.
+The generated files are in UTF-8 and we recommend always using utf-8 in the database too_

 By defining this object, CDG will create a dimension with 8 members and one level called _countryName_.
 You could have other properties in there and CDG would create a mondrian schema with different levels.
 The provided example has